cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ## Unit tests

-Adding unit tests for this play message is very similar to what you did for the previous message.
-Just create a new `msg_server_play_move_test.go` file and add to it.
-You can start by a function that sets up the keeper to your liking.
-In this case, already having a game saved can save you a few lines of code in each test:
+Adding unit tests for this play message is very similar to what you did for the previous message: create a new `msg_server_play_move_test.go` file and add to it.
+Start with a function that sets up the keeper as you prefer.
+In this case, already having a game saved can reduce several lines of code in each test:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/362ca660/x/checkers/keeper/msg_server_play_move_test.go#L15-L26]
 func setupMsgServerWithOneGameForPlayMove(t testing.TB) (types.MsgServer, keeper.Keeper, context.Context) {